WhatsApp FAQs

 • Highlights:

-• Trail Info: Gradual descent through alpine pastures
+• Trail Info: Gradual descent through lush alpine pastures dotted with shepherd huts.

-• Highlights: High-altitude grasslands of Sangla Kanda, with shepherd huts and a clear view of lower Kinnaur
+• Highlights: Stunning grasslands of Sangla Kanda, with expansive views of lower Kinnaur valleys.

 Map